Student-centric advice and objective recommendations

 What’s the Best Scholarship Essay Format?

 Many scholarships require students to write an essay as part of their application.
-These writing and essay scholarships want to learn about a your experiences, interests, or background as a student through the essay.
-But once you have finished writing, you may wonder: what is the best way to format my scholarship essay?
+These writing and essay scholarships want to learn about your experiences, interests, or background as a student through your essay.
+But once you have finished writing, you may wonder: What is the best way to format my scholarship essay?

 Don’t miss: Scholarships360’s free scholarship search tool